maisonm/weather_app_tutorial/README.md

 # weather_app_tutorial
-Weather application code base for Medium tutorial - Node.js, Express, React.
+Weather application code base for Medium tutorial found here: tiny.cc/a0h1ty

 To install:

 -Clone the repository to your local machine

--Run npm install to install dependencies

-To start servers:

--In the root directory run nodemon server.js (fires up the Express server on port 3000)

--In the client directory run npm start (fires up the React dev server on port 3000)
+-Install dependencies in both the root directory and /client